nullmonk/detcord/README.md

 auto-registering of hosts, autopwn capabilities, and perhaps credential bruteforcing.

 Influenced heavily from [fabric](https://github.com/fabric/fabric).
-I initially used this framework for my deployment but quickly wanted to make it a little more lightweight and specific to what I wanted to do.
+I initially used the fabric framework for my deployment but quickly wanted to make it a little more lightweight and specific to what I wanted to do.
 In addition, fabric did not support Python 3+ and did not allow for certain type of actions to be run against a host.